-No Warranties, guarantees, and after sales services costs
+Not applicable.
+No warranties, guarantees, and after sales services costs are incurred in the domestic sales.

 10. Other factors

 There may be other factors for which an adjustment is required if the costs affect price comparability - these are identified in the column headed "Other factors".
 List the factors and show how each has been quantified in per unit terms.
 For example: